edknopf1/Spring-Boot-Inventory-App/README.md

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

+### **_Commit 10/8/2025 5:00 PM: edited BootStrapData.java to add 5 parts (lines 44-125) and 5 products(lines 132-146) to sample inventory.
+Used an if statement for each parts and products to not create duplicates._**

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.